rolandwalker/string-utils/README.markdown

 Compatibility and Requirements
 ------------------------------
-Tested only on GNU Emacs version 24.1
+Tested only GNU Emacs versions 23.3 and 24.1

 No external dependencies